Why Switch to Signal?

 Common Issues

-- Contact doesn't show up in Signal: They may not have registered for Signal yet.
+- Contact doesn't appear in Signal: They may not have registered for Signal yet.
 Send them an invitation

 - Missing notifications: Check your device notification settings and Signal app settings

-- Can't receive verification code: Ensure your phone can receive SMS and has good signal strength
+- Can't receive verification code: Make sure your phone can receive SMS and has good signal strength

 Getting Help